JW-Yan/JW-Yan.github.io/_pages/research.md

 #### **Disease Progression.**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/brain_progression.png){: style="width: 450px; float: right; margin: 10px 10px"}
 Alzheimer’s Disease is an irreversible neurodegenerative disorder with a long prodromal phase and no clinically validated cure.
 Detecting when and how molecular and imaging phenotype marker develop along AD progression will provide a template for understanding the underlying etiology of clinical syndromes and for improving early diagnosis, clinical trial recruitment and treatment assessment.
-We develop and apply interpretable AI approaches to profile, subtyping and temporally align the progression patterns across different data modalities.
+We develop and apply interpretable AI approaches to profile, subtyping and temporally align the progression patterns across molecular -omics and imaging modalities.

 #### **Strategies for imbalanced, incomplete and heterogeneous multi-omic data.**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/missing_data.png){: style="width: 450px; float: right; margin: 10px 10px"}